tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ## How will this be Applicable to Tari?

-- ??? add high level business and derived protocol requirements here ???

-- example

-- Tari is a high-throughput protocol that will need to handle tens of thousands of transactions per second
+- Tari is a high-throughput protocol -> tens of thousands of transactions per second
-- For example, Big Neon, the initial business application to be built on top of the Tari block chain requires high volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event
+- Example, "facilitate 500 tickets in 4 minutes", that is ~2 spectators allowed access per second
 - This will be impossible to do with parent block chain scaling solutions
+- Use cases:
+  - Jim, the nightclub owner
+    - Jim can sell 300 general admission tickets per event
+  - EventCorp, the stadium owner
+    - 85,000 seats, 72 queues redeeming tickets on match days
+  - Adam, the crypto infrastructure investor
+    - Adam invested in a Tari validating node, with a considerable stake
+    - Adam’s node is available to execute transactions on behalf  Jim or EventCorp
+  - Steve, the collectable card game entrepreneur
+    - Steve created his own digital collectible
+    - Steve developed a website with the Tari API to display his digital cards, update their status in real time, and facilitate trading and interacting

 ---